16 Fruit Trees for Zone 3 with Great Tasting Fruit!

 Like Casino™, Westcot is of the Manchurian/Siberian apricot group.
 It grows to 16 feet with a spread of 12 feet.
 Westcot ripens in late summer and has yellow flesh with a pink blush.
 The fruit is good for canning and jam.
 Westcot was introduced in 1982 at the Morden Research Station.
 Self-pollinating but yields will be improved with a Nanking Cherry nearby.
 Hardy to zone 3.

-Pear tree for zone 3
+Pear trees for zone 3

 Finding pears that are hardy to zone 3 and still taste good, has been a challenge.
 Many hardy cultivars are thorny or tasteless, small with a mealy texture.
-Nursery catalogs might say, “for preserving”.
-There are a few recent introductions that are worth asking about at your garden centre, if you really want to grow pears and you are in the extremes of zone 3.
+Nursery catalogues might say, “for preserving”.
+There are a few recent introductions that are worth asking about at your garden centre if you really want to grow pears and you are in the extremes of zone 3.
 Check out these pear cultivars.

 Early Gold Pear

 Early Gold is an early maturing pear glossy green-gold fruit, slightly smaller than a bartlett.
 The tree grows to 20 feet with a spread of 16 feet.
 Early Gold is suitable for fresh eating, canning, and preserves.
 Hardy to zone 3.
-Cross pollinate with another pear for consistent yields.
+Cross-pollinate with another pear for consistent yields.

 Golden Spice Pear

 Golden spice is a thorny pear with small golden fruit that turns red when ripe, in the late fall.
 The fruit is suitable for preserves and canning, though not recommended for fresh eating.
 The tree reaches a height of 23 feet with a spread of 16 feet.
 Hardy to zone 3.
-Cross pollinate with another pear for consistent yields.
+Cross-pollinate with another pear for consistent yields.

 How long before I see fruit?

 There are a lot of variables in fruit yields depending on growing conditions.
 Sweet Cherries seem to take the longest to yield, requiring up to 7 years after planting before the trees begin to bear well.
 Whereas, sour cherries and apricots may begin to bear fruit in 3 to 5 years.
 All the cherries named in this article are in the “sour cherry class”.
 Plum trees take 3 to 6 years to bear.
 Apples average 3 to 5 years to bear.
-Seedlings and whips grafted on hardy root stock can take 10 to 12 years before they begin to bear.
+Seedlings and whips grafted on hardy rootstock can take 10 to 12 years before they begin to bear.

 Preserving your orchard fruit